objektwerks/poolmate/README.md

 1. Lifecycle pump off greaterThan pump on constraint
 2. Additive lookup for chemical and unit
 3. Supply lookup for unit
-4. Lookup for unit of measure ( ounces, gallons, pounds )
+4. Lookup for unit ( ounces, gallons, pounds )

 Test
 ----